Trout Beck habitat improvements

-We’ve been working in the Trout Beck catchment since 1999.
+We’ve been working in the Trout Beck catchment (see map) since 1999.
 Over that time we’ve delivered a huge variety of small scale habitat improvement projects.

-Other projects have included: fencing, soil improvement, tree planting, farm advice and tree coppicing.
-All of the above contribute to improving the habitat in the area predominantly through excluding stock access from the rivers through planting and therefore allowing the channel to naturally recover.
+These included fencing, soil improvement, tree planting, farm advice and tree coppicing.
+All of the above have contributed to improving the habitat in the area, predominantly by excluding stock access to the rivers through planting – allowing the channel to naturally recover.

 In 2019, we were awarded a Water Environment Grant (WEG) funded through the European Agricultural Fund for Rural Development for habitat improvement works in the Trout Beck catchment.

 Over the next three years, we tackled three main areas: